sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/ProductPage/General.md

 <br>

-### Make the purchase or add-to-cart button stand out from the rest of the page elements.
+### Consider making the purchase or add-to-cart button stand out from the rest of the page elements.

 TODO: Description